neonevm/neon-evm.docs/docs/solana_cluster/cluster_installation.md

 ![](./img/cluster-install-1.png)

 </div>

+Worth remarking is that once you create or import new account in metamask there some NEONs will be airdropped onto it.

 Open Remix (also in Chromium) and select `Injected Web3` environment.
 You can deploy EVM-wrapped smart contracts on Solana and invoke instructions: